IntersectMBO/cardano-db-sync/doc/validation.md

 ## Assumptions

-The explorer connects to a locally running Cardano node and fully trusts the information that node provides.
-This means the explorer can omit validation of the cryptographic signatures on blocks, transactions etc because the explorer can assume these were checked by the locally running node which is providing blockchain data.
+The db-sync-node connects to a locally running Cardano node and fully trusts the information that node provides.
+This means the db-sync-node can omit validation of the cryptographic signatures on blocks, transactions etc because the db-sync-node can assume these were checked by the locally running node which is providing blockchain data.

 ## Genesis Validation

-When the explorer is started for the first time it reads the same JSON Genesis configuration as used by the Cardano node, validates the hash, extracts the Genesis Distribution and inserts the Genesis Distribution into the database and prints the total supply at Genesis (in Ada) to the logs.
+When the db-sync-node is started for the first time it reads the same JSON Genesis configuration as used by the Cardano node, validates the hash, extracts the Genesis Distribution and inserts the Genesis Distribution into the database and prints the total supply at Genesis (in Ada) to the logs.
 The Genesis Distribution generates a set of transaction output for which there are no transaction